davidatkins/openshift-cartridge-ant/README.md

 # OpenShift Ant Cartridge

-This is a cartidge that adds ant to the SSH path
+This is a cartidge that adds ant to the SSH path.
+This is required on a project to run some legacy install scripts locally

 This was created for use on a private OpenShift instance, where ant isn't available by default (unlike the Redhat Openshift server, where ant is on /usr/bin for free)